-Conforming to Japanese business etiquette during a working lunch or formal meeting can make even the most confident executive shake in their loafers.
-Although there are many rules, customs, and traditions, your hosts will probably forgive all but the worst faux pas anyway.
+Conforming to Japanese business etiquette during a working lunch or formal meeting can make even the most confident Western executive shake in their loafers.
+Although your hosts will probably forgive all but the worst faux pas anyway, there is some basic business etiquette that could increase your chances of success.

-Demonstrating a small knowledge of Japanese culture and traditions shows that you have a genuine interest in the success of the meeting.
+Demonstrating a working knowledge of Japanese culture and traditions shows you did some research and have a genuine interest in the success of the meeting.
+If nothing else, you'll enjoy greater confidence if not always worried about accidentally causing offense!

 Japanese Greetings and Introductions

-The toughest and most complicated challenge comes at the very beginning of the meeting: greeting each other.
-Bowing is extremely important in Japan, however, your hosts realize that Westerners are unaccustomed to bowing and may offer you a handshake instead.
+The easiest part of the interaction to mess up comes at the very beginning of the meeting: How to greet each other?
+Yes, you may have to bow.
+Bowing is extremely important in Japan, however, your hosts realize that Westerners are unaccustomed to bowing and may offer you a polite handshake instead.

-If you wish to return a bow, and you should, do so with your back straight and your hands at the sides.
-Don't maintain eye contact.
-Women often hold their hands clasped in the front.
+If you wish to return a bow, and you should, do so with your back straight.
+Posture is important, but even more importantly, don't maintain eye contact—doing so is aggressive!
+Men keep hands to the sides; women often hold their hands clasped in the front.
 The longer and deeper the bow, the more respect that is shown.
 Bows are often repeated over and over, getting slightly less formal with each iteration.
-Sometimes a bow and a handshake are combined; if this happens, turn slightly to the left to avoid bumping heads.

-The few minutes immediately following formal introductions can be a time for nerves to set in, avoid putting your hands into your pockets; doing so shows boredom or lack of interest.
+The few minutes immediately following formal introductions can be a time for nerves to set in.
+Avoid putting your hands into your pockets.
+Doing so could portray boredom or lack of interest rather than comfort and confidence.

 Japanese Etiquette for Receiving Business Cards

-Even the exchanging of business cards follows a protocol in Japan.
-Japanese business cards—known as meishi—are treated with utmost respect.
-If conducting business, carry your cards in a nice case so that you don't hand your counterpart a frayed and butt-warmed card out of your wallet.
+Business cards are taken seriously in Japan, and exchanging them follows a protocol.
+Japanese business cards (known as meishi) are treated with utmost respect.
+If conducting business, carry your cards in a nice case so that you don't hand your counterpart a frayed, butt-warmed card out of your wallet.
 The quality and condition of your business card speaks much about how you intend to conduct yourself and business.
-If there was ever a time to splurge on a nice carrying case for cards, it's before the meeting.
+If there was ever a time to splurge on a nice carrying case for cards, it's before doing business in Japan.

 When receiving a business card, thank the other person and bow slightly as you take it.
-Take the card with both hands and hold it by the top two corners as to not block important information.
-Examine the card closely with respect.
-Avoid covering the person's name on the card with your fingers.
+Take the card with both hands and hold it by the top two corners as to not block important information such as the person's name.
+Examine the card for a moment with respect, and read it.
+This is a good opportunity, if needed, to ask about name pronunciations.
+Asking now is better than messing them up later!

-The worst thing that you can possibly do in Japanese business etiquette is to cram someone's business card into a back pocket or wallet in front of them!
-Keep all cards out on the table, face up, until after the meeting.
+One of the worst Japanese business etiquette mistakes you can make is to cram someone's business card into a back pocket or wallet in front of them!
+Keep all cards out on the table (tidy and face up) until after the meeting.

 Removing Your Shoes

 If business will be conducted outside of the office, there are a few basics of etiquette to know.
-The number one rule to remember when entering a home or sitting area is to always remove your shoes!
-Let your hosts lead the way and follow their lead.
-A wooden threshold or change in the flooring—along with a pile of provided slippers—will indicate where you should remove your outside shoes.
-Place your shoes on the provided rack or off to the side.
+The number one rule to remember when entering a home or sitting area is to always remove your shoes.
+Let your hosts lead the way so you know what to do.
+A wooden threshold or change in the flooring (along with a pile of provided slippers) is indicative of where you should remove your outside shoes.
+Place your shoes on the provided rack or off to the side so they don't block the entrance.

-Going in only socks is acceptable in informal situations, however, bare feet are rarely acceptable.
-If you wear sandals, bring a small pair of white socks with you for wearing so that your bare feet do not touch the provided slippers.
-Make sure that you don't have any visible holes in your socks!
+Unlike in Southeast Asia, going in bare feet is not the default.
+If you wear sandals, bring a small pair of white socks with you so your bare feet do not touch the provided indoor-use slippers.
+Make sure your socks aren't threadbare or have visible holes!

-Do not wear your hosts's slippers into the toilet—which may be a squat toilet; a different set of "toilet" slippers should be waiting by the entrance.
-Even the slippers are removed when walking or sitting on the tatami mats.
+Do not wear your hosts' slippers into the toilet; a different set of toilet-use-only slippers should be waiting by the entrance.
+Even the indoor slippers are removed when walking or sitting on the tatami mats.

-The best policy is to be observant and simply follow your host's lead—do as they do!
+In unfamiliar settings, your best bet is to be observant and simply follow your host's lead—do as they do and you can't fail.

 - Keep your hands out of your pockets while speaking to someone.
-The same applies for checking your phone.
-Nothing should be more important than the meeting at hand.
+The same applies for checking your phone; keep it silenced and off of the table.
+Nothing should come across as more important than the meeting at hand.

 - Being invited to someone's home is a great honor.
 If one of your hosts extends an invitation, accept wholeheartedly.
 Rearrange your schedule if you must.